TL;DR

 By centralizing assets and links, the editorial calendar reduces time spent searching for information and enhances coordination between editorial, design, and production teams.

-Editorial Calendar Workflow - From Pitch to Publication
+What Is the Editorial Calendar Workflow, From Pitch to Publication?

 An editorial calendar supports the full lifecycle of a story.
 It keeps priorities visible, clarifies ownership, and helps teams move from planning to publication without losing control when schedules change.